howdyai/botkit/readme.md

 ```

 Note that save must be passed an object with an id.
 It is recommended to use the team/user/channel id for this purpose.
-You can pass in whatever data you like to any of these, as long as it has an ID field, which should be a Slack unique id.

 ### Writing your own storage provider